EffectOrientedProgramming/book/docs/index.md

 # ![](img/EOPFrontCover.png)

-## A Paradigm for Creating Reliable, Adaptable, Testable Systems - Using Scala and ZIO

 Have you been wondering what makes functional programming such a big deal, but you haven't been able to get through any of the explanations?
 We wrote this book for you.

 Four years in the making!